Last Updated on

 At the bottom of your crontab file, you will enter a script which will tell your server to check for certificate renewals once per week and to automatically renew the certificates if they are about to expire.

 That’s it!, thanks for making it to the end 🙂

 Now that you’ve Setup WordPress On Google Cloud & Configured SSL, You don’t need to worry about renewing SSL again!
 You can go ahead Boldly Say “Hello World”

-If you are working in the field of Cloud computing or interested to learn, i’ve got a practical read for you about getting certified from Google Cloud in 2019.
+If you are working in the field of Cloud computing or interested to learn, i’ve got a practical read for you about Google Cloud Certification.

 I’ve also got this Data Science Newsletter that you might be into.
 I send a tiny email once or twice every quarter with some useful resource I’ve found.

 Don’t worry, I hate spam as much as you.
 Feel free to subscribe.